core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For each other endpoint X with which the endpoint has pairwise keys:

-* The endpoint stores the Pairwise Recipient Key for endpoint X in its own Recipient Context associated to X.
+* The endpoint stores the Pairwise Recipient Key for endpoint X in the Recipient Context associated to X.

-* The endpoint stores a Pairwise Sender Context associated to endpoint X in its own Sender Context.
+* The endpoint stores a Pairwise Sender Context associated to endpoint X in the Sender Context.
 The Pairwise Sender Context consists of:
    * The Recipient ID of X, as defined in the associated Recipient Context (i.e. the Sender ID according to endpoint X).
    * The Pairwise Sender Key to use with X, derived as defined in {{key-derivation-pairwise}}.